 The Symbol

 A symbol has extern, static, typedef, auto, or register storage.
-If the storage is not specifically stated, a symbol becomes static in global scope and auto in a function. , a function becomes extern while becomesand abecomes In this book, tonly difference between an auto or register symbol is that the address operator cannot be applied to a register symbol.
+If the storage is not specifically stated, a symbol becomes static in global scope and auto in a function.
+If the storage specifier is omitted, a function becomes extern while a global variable becomes static and a local variable becomes auto.
+In this book, the only difference between an auto or register symbol is that the address operator cannot be applied to a register symbol.

+A symbol can hold the storage Typedef, Static, Extern, Auto, and Register.
+If the storage specifier is omitted, a global variable is regarded as static, and a local variable is regarded as auto.
+The Register storage has been included for the sake of completeness, but in this book is has no effect.
+On every occasion, a symbol with the Auto or Register storage are treated equally.
+Moreover, a symbol has a name, type, and potential value.

 Storage.cs

 namespace CCompiler {